-The person in charge maintained a planned and actual roster.
-The inspector reviewed the roster and this was seen to be reflective of the staff on duty on the day of inspection.
-On the day of the inspection, the registered provider ensured that there were sufficient staffing levels to meet the assessed needs of the residents.
-There was a core staff team in place which ensured continuity of care and support to residents.
-At the time of the inspection, the centre was operating with three whole time equivalent vacancies.
-The provider was actively in the process of recruiting to fill the vacancies.
+The person in charge maintained a planned and actual roster which demonstrated that there was a core staff team in place which ensured continuity of care and support to residents.
+While the centre was operating with vacancies, continuity of care was ensured by the use of regular relief and agency staff.
+The inspector was informed that the provider was actively recruiting to fill the vacancies.